DinhHuyGia/RagProject/README.md

 metadata.
 The frontend shows the selected strategy, retrieval queries, and sources; it also supports listing and deleting documents.

-The API uses `AdaptiveRAG` in [grounded/api.py](grounded/api.py).
+The API serves answers through `AdaptiveRAG` in [grounded/api.py](grounded/api.py), which uses LangChain query transformations and reciprocal rank fusion.
-[LangGraphRAG](grounded/langgraph_rag.py) is a separately runnable evaluation pipeline and is not currently wired into the HTTP endpoint.
+[LangGraphRAG](grounded/langgraph_rag.py) is a separate pipeline built to test a different approach: grading retrieved evidence and retrying targeted queries rather than transforming the query up front.
+It runs standalone and is evaluated against the API pipeline rather than serving traffic.
+The evaluation below compares them.

 Upload chunking uses **600 tokens with 100-token overlap**, configured in [grounded/ingestion.py](grounded/ingestion.py) and explicitly matched in